Parasite (2019 film): Critical response

-Writing for The New York Times, A. O. Scott called the film "wildly entertaining, the kind of smart, generous, aesthetically energized movie that obliterates the tired distinctions between art films and popcorn movies".
+Writing for The New York Times, A. O. Scott called the film "wildly entertaining", and added that it was the kind of energised film that "obliterates the tired distinctions between art films and popcorn movies".
 Bilge Ebiri of Vulture magazine wrote that Parasite is "a work that is itself in a state of constant, agitated transformation—a nerve-racking masterpiece whose spell lingers long after its haunting final image".
 In his five-star review, Dave Calhoun of Time Out praised the film's social commentary, calling the work "surprising and fully gripping from beginning to end, full of big bangs and small wonders".
 Varietys Jessica Kiang called the film "a wild, wild ride", writing that "Bong is back and on brilliant form, but he is unmistakably, roaringly furious, and it registers because the target is so deserving, so enormous, so 2019: Parasite is a tick fat with the bitter blood of class rage".
-Joshua Rivera of GQ gave a glowing review and declared Parasite possibly one of the best films of 2019.
+Joshua Rivera of GQ gave a glowing review and declared that Parasite was possibly one of the best films of 2019.

 Michael Wood writing for the London Review of Books found its following a theme of class consciousness to be consistent with Snowpiercer: "The theme of social ascent, or social difference as a landscape, could hardly be more obvious, but we are beginning to get the movie's idea: not to avoid stereotypes but to keep crashing into them".
-UK film website TheShiznit awarded it an A, noting "it makes you wonder what the inflection point for such behaviour is in a culture where manners and servitude are drilled into those who can't afford not to have them".
+UK film website TheShiznit awarded it an A, noting that "it makes you wonder what the inflection point for such behaviour is in a culture where manners and servitude are drilled into those who can't afford not to have them".
 The A.V.
 Clubs A. A. Dowd awarded the film an A−, praising the fun and surprising twists.

 Parasite ranked first in a survey by IndieWire of over 300 critics, in the Best Film, Best Director, Best Screenplay and Best Foreign Film categories.
 It also appeared on over 240 critics' year-end top-ten lists, including 77 who ranked it first.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 4th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, in a poll of New York Times readers, 500 directors, actors, and critics, The New York Times ranked Parasite as the best movie of the 21st century.

-In July 2025, it ranked number 4 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
+In July 2025, it ranked number four on Rolling Stones list of "The 100 Best Movies of the 21st Century."